MrTushar786/TutorHive/README.md

 - 3D hero animations and fully responsive UI
 - Shared loading/error states and secure route guards

 Feel free to extend the API (e.g., messaging, payments) or plug in your own AI-driven tutor matching—everything is structured for easy iteration.
-Happy hacking! 🎓🐝
+Happy hacking! 🎓🐝.

+Done by mahendra